zoonproject/zoon_app_paper/ms.md

+---
+output: pdf_document
+---
 # The `zoon` R package for reproducible and shareable species distribution modelling

 ## Nick Golding, Tom August, Tim C.D.
 Lucas, Emiel Van Loon & Greg McInerny

 ### Abstract

-1. The diverse array of software and methodological research available for species distribution modelling (SDM) hinder independent evaluation of new methods as well as their dissemination to SDM users.
+1. The diverse array of software and methodological research available for species distribution modelling (SDM) hinders independent evaluation of new methods and their dissemination to SDM users.

 2. The `zoon` R package encodes SDM analyses as a simple, but fully reproducible workflow of five steps: obtaining occurrence data, obtaining covariate data, pre-processing these data, fitting a model, and generating outputs.

-3. Each of these steps is carried out by one or more community-contributed software modules maintained in a version-controlled online repository.
+3. Each of these steps is carried out by one or more community-contributed software modules maintained in a version-controlled online repository and built upon existing SDM code form R-packages and the research community.

 4. `zoon` workflows are re-runnable records of the data, code and results of an entire SDM analysis and can be easily reproduced, scrutinized and extended by the whole research community.